gityaka/dnd/README.md

 - 🌲 Tree support through the [`@atlaskit/tree`](https://atlaskit.atlassian.com/packages/confluence/tree) package
 - A `<Droppable />` list can be a scroll container (without a scrollable parent) or be the child of a scroll container (that also does not have a scrollable parent)
 - Independent nested lists - a list can be a child of another list, but you cannot drag items from the parent list into a child list
-- Server side rendering (SSR) compatible
+- Server side rendering (SSR) compatible - see [resetServerContext()](/docs/api/reset-server-context.md)
 - Plays well with [nested interactive elements](/docs/api/draggable.md#interactive-child-elements-within-a-draggable-) by default

 ## Motivation 🤔

-`@hello-pangea/dnd` exists to create beautiful drag and drop for lists that anyone can use - even people who cannot see.
+`@yakabod/dnd` exists to create beautiful drag and drop for lists that anyone can use - even people who cannot see.
 For a good overview of the history and motivations of the project you can take a look at these external resources:

 - 📖 [Rethinking drag and drop](https://medium.com/@alexandereardon/rethinking-drag-and-drop-d9f5770b4e6b)
 - 🎧 [React podcast: fast, accessible and beautiful drag and drop](https://reactpodcast.simplecast.fm/17)

 ## Not for everyone ✌️

 There are a lot of libraries out there that allow for drag and drop interactions within React.
 Most notable of these is the amazing [`react-dnd`](https://github.com/react-dnd/react-dnd).
-It does an incredible job at providing a great set of drag and drop primitives which work especially well with the [wildly inconsistent](https://www.quirksmode.org/blog/archives/2009/09/the_html5_drag.html) html5 drag and drop feature. `@hello-pangea/dnd` is a higher level abstraction specifically built for lists (vertical, horizontal, movement between lists, nested lists and so on).
-Within that subset of functionality `@hello-pangea/dnd` offers a powerful, natural and beautiful drag and drop experience.
+It does an incredible job at providing a great set of drag and drop primitives which work especially well with the [wildly inconsistent](https://www.quirksmode.org/blog/archives/2009/09/the_html5_drag.html) html5 drag and drop feature. `@yakabod/dnd` is a higher level abstraction specifically built for lists (vertical, horizontal, movement between lists, nested lists and so on).
+Within that subset of functionality `@yakabod/dnd` offers a powerful, natural and beautiful drag and drop experience.
 However, it does not provide the breadth of functionality offered by `react-dnd`.
 One shortcoming is that grid layouts are not supported (yet).
-So `@hello-pangea/dnd` might not be for you depending on what your use case is.
+So `@yakabod/dnd` might not be for you depending on what your use case is.

 ## Documentation 📖